Has your website or WordPress blog been hacked?

 We’ll clear your website of malicious scripts and malware then get your web site back up and running quickly.
 We are WordPress experts as well.

-We’ll help unblock your site within Google and work with you in clearing any Google indexing issues.
+We’ll help unblock your site within Google and help you in clearing any Google.com or Bing.com listing issues.

 Our goal is to help prevent your website from being hacked again.
-We install security and monitoring plugins then train you on how to use them free of charge as well.
+We install security and security monitoring plugins, and will train you on how to use them free of charge as well.

 How can we guarantee we will clear your hacked website?